 The Authority is a public benefit corporation of the State, created for the purpose of financing and constructing a variety of public-purpose facilities for certain educational, governmental and not-for-profit institutions.
 The Authority has no taxing power.
-See "PART 10-THE AUTHORITY."
+See "PART 11-THE AUTHORITY."

 The Series 2009 Bonds are authorized to be issued pursuant to Part I of Chapter 383 of the Laws of New York of 2001, as amended from time to time (the "Enabling Act"), and the Dormitory Authority Act, constituting Title 4 of Article 8 of the Public Authorities Law of the State of New York, as amended and supplemented (the "Authority Act"), and other provisions of State law.
 The Enabling Act authorizes the Authority, the New York State Environmental Facilities Corporation, the New York State Housing Finance Agency, the New York State Thruway Authority and the New York State Urban Development Corporation (collectively, the "Authorized Issuers") to issue State Personal Income Tax Revenue Bonds for certain purposes for which State-supported Debt (as defined by Section 67-a of the State Finance Law and as limited by the Enabling Act) may be issued ("Authorized Purposes").
-Legislation has been enacted permitting the transfer of other monies into the Revenue Bond Tax Fund.
+Pursuant to an amendment to the Enabling Act, financing for mental health services facilities was added as an Authorized Purpose during the State's 2009-10 fiscal year.
+Additionally, legislation has been enacted permitting the deposit of other monies into the Revenue Bond Tax Fund.

-The Series 2009D Bonds and Series 2009E Bonds are additionally authorized under the Authority's State Personal Income Tax Revenue Bonds (General Purpose) General Bond Resolution, adopted by the Authority on April 29, 2009 (the "General Resolution"), as supplemented by the Authority's Supplemental Resolution 2009-4 Authorizing State Personal Income Tax Revenue Bonds (General Purpose), adopted by the Authority July 29, 2009 ("Supplemental Resolution 2009-4") and the Authority's Supplemental Resolution 2009-5 Authorizing State Personal Income Tax Revenue Bonds (General Purpose), adopted by the Authority on July 29, 2009 ("Supplemental Resolution 2009-5" together with Supplemental Resolution 2009-4, the "Series 2009 Supplemental Resolutions"; together with the General Resolution, except as the context otherwise indicates, collectively referred to as the "Resolution", and any bonds issued pursuant to the General Resolution, including the Series 2009 Bonds, being herein referred to as the "Bonds").
-The Series 2009F Bonds are additionally authorized under the General Resolution and Supplemental Resolution 2009-4.
+The Series 2009 Bonds are additionally authorized under (i) the Authority's State Personal Income Tax Revenue Bonds (General Purpose) General Bond Resolution, adopted by the Authority on April 29, 2009 (the "General Resolution"), as supplemented by the Authority's Supplemental Resolution 2009-1 Authorizing State Personal Income Tax Revenue Bonds (General Purpose), adopted by the Authority on April 29, 2009, the Authority's Supplemental Resolution 2009-2 Authorizing State Personal Income Tax Revenue Bonds (General Purpose), adopted by the Authority on April 29, 2009, and the Authority's Supplemental Resolution 2009-3 Authorizing State Personal Income Tax Revenue Bonds (General Purpose), adopted by the Authority on May 27, 2009 (collectively, the "Series 2009 Supplemental Resolutions"; together with the General Resolution, except as the context otherwise indicates, collectively referred to as the "Resolution", and any bonds issued pursuant to the General Resolution, including the Series 2009 Bonds, being herein referred to as the "Bonds").